ReactiveX/RxJava/README.md

 # RxJava: Reactive Extensions for the JVM

-Nishaanth's edit for Travis build.
+Nishaanth's second edit for Travis build.

 RxJava is a Java VM implementation of [Reactive Extensions](http://reactivex.io): a library for composing asynchronous and event-based programs by using observable sequences.